Why do Naturopaths (and Nutritionists) like Testing Your Stool?

 How Much Does It Cost?

-Because the testing is done in the U.S., we have to convert to $US, which means that there is more expense.
+Because the testing is done in the U.S., we have to convert to $US, which means that there is more expensive.
 The cost depends on the levels and what is included, again your practitioner will be able to tell you specifically.
 But the process ranges from $AU130 for Level 1 to $AU669 for the most comprehensive CDSA.